WSU Clark County Extension

 Poisonous

-Description Northwest landscapers rely on the neat and tidy upright growth of Rocky Mountain juniper for accent plantings or combine plants for use in screens.
+Description Northwest landscapers rely on the neat and tidy upright growth of Moonglow Rocky Mountain juniper for accent plantings or will combine plants for use in screens.
 With its slightly blue cast the foliage serves as a pleasing contrast to other garden colors.

 Morphology: